Dog and cat laws

 - Allowing your dog or cat to be a nuisance.
 This includes barking dogs or a dog or cat fouling the neighbourhood

 We recommend that dogs and cats be desexed if they are not intended for breeding.

-If funding permits, we may give out vouchers that assist owners to a discount towards desexing their pet.
-This is subject to partners such as RSPCA Victoria and local veterinary clinics choosing to participate.
+If funding permits, we may participate in programs that assist owners to a discount towards desexing their pet.
+This is subject to partners and local veterinary clinics choosing to participate.